loresoft/loresoft.github.io/content/post/2025-08-04-The-Arbiter-Project-Mediator.md

----
-layout: post
-title: "Exploring the Arbiter Project: A Modern Take on the Mediator Pattern in .NET"
-dateCreated: 2025-08-04 12:00:00 -0500
-categories: [dotnet, csharp, architecture, mediator, cqrs]
-tags: [dotnet, csharp, mediator, cqrs, clean-architecture, arbiter, vertical-slice]
++++
-excerpt: "Discover the Arbiter project - a modern implementation of the Mediator pattern for .NET applications embracing clean architecture and CQRS principles."
+title = "Exploring the Arbiter Project: A Modern Take on the Mediator Pattern in .NET" date = '2025-08-04T12:00:00-05:00' url = 'The-Arbiter-Project-Mediator' categories = ['Development', 'Architecture'] tags = ['dotnet', 'csharp', 'mediator', 'cqrs', 'clean-architecture', 'arbiter', 'vertical-slice'] author = 'LoreSoft' description = "Discover the Arbiter project - a modern implementation of the Mediator pattern for .NET applications embracing clean architecture and CQRS principles."
-author: LoreSoft
----
++++

 Discover the Arbiter project - a modern implementation of the Mediator pattern for .NET applications embracing clean architecture and CQRS principles.